10 Best Temperatures to Vape Weed - The Ultimate Guide!

 Topical oil made with CBD can treat seizures: Charlotte’s Web is a famously high CBD strain whose namesake is the little girl for whom it was made.
 What’s more is the evidence that shows CBD can counteract the bad side effects from THC.
 A well-balanced bud that has roughly equivalent amounts of CBD and THC can deliver a particularly well-rounded high, which takes the best of both cannabinoids.
 Read about Charlotte's Web and other high-CBD strains here.

 If you vape your weed at a higher temperature, you will… get higher.
-More often than not, a weed vaping temperature above 392 degrees Fahrenheit will activate a maximum number of cannabinoids without sacrificing the great taste of your weed.
+More often than not, a weed vaping temperature above 392 degrees Fahrenheit (200 c) will activate a maximum number of cannabinoids without sacrificing the great taste of your weed.
 If the strain you’re vaping has an elevated CBD content, you’ll get the most out of your weed by heating it hotter.
-The vapour you inhale won’t be as tasty and it will be harsher too, but if you want your weed to body slam you into another dimension, vaping in the range of 370F to 392F will get you there.
+The vapour you inhale won’t be as tasty and it will be harsher too, but if you want your weed to body slam you into another dimension, vaping in the range of 370F (approximately 185 c) to 392F (200 c) will get you there.

-Some experienced vapers claim that vaping your bud any higher than 392 degrees Fahrenheit can spoil the flavours of your weed, but if you’ve nothing better to do than melt into your couch, a higher temp will send you to a higher plane.
+Some experienced vapers claim that vaping your bud any higher than 392 f (200 c) can spoil the flavours of your weed, but if you’ve nothing better to do than melt into your couch, a higher temp will send you to a higher plane.

-Vape temp control is clearly very important.
+Vape temperature ranges matter.
 It’s best to choose an excellent quality vape with a large range of heat settings to choose from.

 There's a reason Arizer vapes have such a reputable name in the vaping community.
 Photo by: @bbkusher